ionic-team/stencil-site/src/docs/guides/redux.md

 Redux is a state management library that separates app state and business logic from your view, and makes that state available across any of your stencil components, which makes it a great addition to stencil when building a PWA with stencil.
 For more info on Redux, [check out their docs](https://redux.js.org)

-Although redux may feel like "a lot of boilerplate code" in scalable applications the benefits outweigh the cost.
+Although redux may feel like "a lot of boilerplate code" in scalable applications the benefits can outweigh the cost.

-1. Redux Store => backbone of redux, includes callback functions to getState and "dispatch" functions to change state.
+1. Redux Store: backbone of redux, includes callback functions to getState and "dispatch" functions to change state.
-2. Redux Reducers => reducers manage a global state object
+2. Redux Reducers: reducers manage a global state object
-3. Redux Actions => Functions that are called to change state.
+3. Redux Actions: functions that are called to change state.
-4. mapStateToProps => used to map your reducer state to your existing components
+4. mapStateToProps: used to map your reducer state to your existing components
-5. mapDispatchToProps => used to map your redux actions to your existing components.
+5. mapDispatchToProps: used to map your redux actions to your existing components.

 For more info on Redux, [check out their docs](https://redux.js.org)

-## 1. install dependencies:
+## 1. Install dependencies:

 - init stencil project `npm init stencil`
 - redux `npm i redux`